 We are also excited to announce new capabilities as part of this General Availability launch.
 These include:

 - Analytics Hub support: Customers can now share BigLake tables on GCS with partners, vendors or suppliers as linked data sets.
 Consumers can access this data in place through the preferred query engine of their choice (BigQuery, Spark, Presto, Trino, Tensorflow).

 - BigLake tables is now the default table type BigQuery Omni, and has been upgraded from the previous default of external tables.

 - BigQuery ML support: BigQuery customers can now train their models on GCS BigLake tables using BigQuery ML, without needing to import data, and accessing the data in accordance to the access policies on the table.

 - Performance acceleration (preview): Queries for GCS BigLake tables can now be accelerated using the underlying BigQuery infrastructure.
 If you would like to use this feature please get in touch with your account team or fill out this form.

-- Cloud Data Loss Prevention (DLP) profiling support (coming soon): Cloud DLP can soon scan BigLake tables to identify and protect sensitive data at scale.
-If you would like to use this feature please get in touch with your account team.
+- Cloud Data Loss Prevention (DLP) profiling support: Cloud DLP can scan BigLake tables to identify and protect sensitive data at scale.
+You can get started here.

 - Data masking and audit logging (Coming soon): BigLake tables now support dynamic data masking, enabling you to mask sensitive data elements to meet compliance needs.
 End user query requests to GCS for BigLake tables are now audit logged and are available to query via logs.